2011–12 Detroit Red Wings season: Off-season

 On July 19, 2011, goaltender Chris Osgood announced his retirement from the NHL after 17 seasons.
 Osgood won three Stanley Cups with the Red Wings and will remain with the Red Wings organization, working with Detroit's goaltending prospects.

 Regular season

 On February 12, against the Philadelphia Flyers, the Red Wings tied an NHL record of 20 consecutive home wins.
 The only two other teams to accomplish this feat was the 1930 Boston Bruins and the 1976 Philadelphia Flyers.
 On February 14, against the Dallas Stars, the Red Wings broke the NHL record of 20 consecutive home wins, becoming the first team to record 21 straight home wins.
 The streak was extended to 23 on February 19 with a win over the San Jose Sharks.
 The streak started on November 5, 2011, against the Anaheim Ducks.
-However, the streak would end at 23 games with a 4–3 shootout loss to the Vancouver Canucks on February 23, 2012.
+However, the streak ended at 23 games with a 4–3 shootout loss to the Vancouver Canucks on February 23, 2012.

 The Red Wings tied the Tampa Bay Lightning for the fewest shorthanded goals scored during the regular season with two.